anubhav91/-Weather-Dashboard-Widget/README.md

 ### Installing

-Download place folder in your plugins directory in wordpress.
+Download and extract folder in your plugins directory in wordpress.
 And install plugin named Weather Widget .

 ## Authors